anikanb32/pui-homework/final-project/readme.md

 - I would ensure that I do not just take the information given by AI in my solutions, and use it as a guide for implementing new ideas/code inspiration for the more complex development (especially with simulations and brainmaps in a 3D js library).

 ---

+# **FP4 \- Final Project Writeup

+##Part 1: Web Description

+##Part 2: User Interaction

+This page should be tested with a regular laptop size (1920 px) as well as a tablet size (770 px).

+*Home Page*

+**Brain Areas Page**

+**Simulation Page**

+*Resources Page*

+###Here are the accessibility evaluations using the WAVE tool.

+*Home Page

+*Simulation Page

+*Resources Page

+##Part 3: External Tool

+I used **three.js** as the external tool for this website.
+Compared to other libraries and tools, this option helped create a more interesting visual for users - where they can interact and view elements in a 3d space.
+For a topic like neuroscience learning, it would help to visualize the brain in three dimensions, especially getting a sense for brain regions and neuronal connections.
+There were two applications of three.js, one was on the simulation page, and the other was the brain areas page.
+Both of these interactions are slightly different, allowing the user to directly examine the brain to discover brain areas, or other the other hand they can manipulate parameters to view a simulation in 3d.
+It adds an additional level of depth for understanding the brain in space.
+Users would also easily be able to interact with these elements, offering a much more engaging and exciting element of interaction.

+##Part 4: Design Iteration

+There were many changes that I made from the original mockup and concept.
+The colors on the website were brighter - a white and blue theme - and as I was changing the colors while coding, I realized that a more dramatic effect could be achieved with using black, white, grayscales, and pops of red.
+It also would allow for clearer contrast - ensuring that color variations isn't the only distinction for text/buttons.
+I also made the pages more dynamic than I had originally thought.
+Although I wanted to go for a minimalistic design, I realized that there does have to be enough text to support the function and meaning of the site.
+I also wanted to add visually interesting elements - like the typing effect for some titles throughout the site and a parallax effect for background images.
+The resource page cards were able to flip and there were small interactions like the gears shifting to be engaging and satisfying for users.
+Overall, as I worked on the implementation, I slowly added more interactions, and changed the theme a bit to invoke a more 'serious' and 'bold statement' type of ambience.

+##Part 5: Implementation Challenge

+Some of the biggest challenges were the integration of the external brain visual and figuring out how to use terminal, get rid of errors and clean up outdated code.
+Editing that codebase was very difficult since it required learning and familiarizing with how different parts rendered.

+I also found it difficult to generate the brain for the simulation page.
+This was one area where I utilized generative AI to help in the process, since rendering an accurate visual was very challenging to do myself.

+##Part 6: Generative AI Use and Reflection